 The specific types of domestic waterfront structures assessed against this strategy are listed in Table 2.
-The list includes the types of structures that will be considered for assessment in the DPE-Lands Domestic waterfront licences - guidelines 2019 update (DWF Guidelines).
+The list includes the types of structures that will be considered for assessment in the most recent edition of DPE-Crown Lands Domestic waterfront licences - Guidelines (DWF).

 Note: the DWF Guidelines describe the listed items as 'domestic waterfront facilities'.
-This strategy uses the term 'domestic waterfront structures'.
+This strategy uses the term 'domestic waterfront structures' because only a subset of facilities covered by the DWF guidelines are managed by this strategy.
 Table 2 includes design requirements for specific structures, for instance, boat ramps and slip rails need to conform to the natural shape of the riverbank if they are to be considered for LOC.
 Jetties need to be on piles, and solid fill jetties are unacceptable.
 See section 4 for more information about design guidelines.

 Table 2.
-Domestic waterfront structures assessed by this strategy and their definitions
+The subset of domestic waterfront facilities assessed by this strategy and their definitions

-STRUCTURE DEFINITION Boat ramp (including skid ramps) that conforms to natural shoreline levels A structure designed to launch recreational vessels from a domestic property.
+Boat ramp (including skid ramps) that conforms to natural shoreline levels A structure designed to launch recreational vessels from a domestic property.
 The structure conforms to natural shoreline levels and does not significantly obstruct practical public access.
 Sliprail/slipway that conforms to natural shoreline levels This domestic structure usually consists of two support parallel rails on which a wheeled cradle is run to draw a vessel by means of a powered or manual winch, a block and tackle or the like.
 The structure conforms to natural shoreline levels and does not significantly obstruct practical public access.
 Jetty, wharf or, pier A horizontal, decked walkway that provides access from the foreshore of a domestic property to the waterway.
 It is generally constructed on a pier or piled foundation.
 Such structures may also include infrastructure that is essential for access to other domestic waterfront facilities such as ramps, decking, or steps.
 Pontoon A floating structure used for access to the water that is supported by a jetty, wharf, ramp, catwalk or gangway.
 Approved berthing area An area of water allocated for the on-water storage of vessels adjacent or attached to a fixed or floating structure.
 It allows for walk-on access to the vessel.
-Berthing areas must be approved berthing areas in a DPE- Lands domestic waterfront licence.
+Berthing areas must be approved berthing areas in a DPE-Crown Lands domestic waterfront licence.
 Mooring pen An arrangement of freestanding piles or other restraining devices that are designed or used for the purpose of berthing a vessel.
-As for other berthing areas, mooring pens must be approved within a DPE- Lands domestic waterfront licence.
+As for other berthing areas, mooring pens must be approved within a DPE-Crown Lands domestic waterfront licence.